top of page

 Shortly thereafter, a suit against NuScale was filed on behalf of investors, claiming that between March and November 2023

-Nordhaus argues that in order to develop and build advanced nuclear reactors, the industry will require huge subsidies and guarantees from the US government.
+According to the Breakthrough Institute, in order to develop and build advanced nuclear reactors, the industry will require huge subsidies and guarantees from the US government.

 “Finally, Congress needs to get serious about providing real resources, in terms of advance market commitments, not just single demonstration projects, for advanced nuclear developers to build multiples of their initial reactor technology, not just one over-budget reactor.
 Technological learning requires replication and current efforts to commercialize advanced reactors are simply insufficient for there to be any reasonable expectation that they will result in economically viable and scalable technologies, versus one-off white elephant demonstration projects.
 There are multiple models for doing so, from Operation Warp Speed to NASA’s commercial space flight initiatives to current tax credits for carbon removal and hydrogen production, that offer significant incentives contingent on actually delivering a viable product.”